mmistakes/minimal-mistakes/_drafts/2020-10-03-how-deploy-angular-app-to-azure-appservice-running-linux-from-github.md

       - master
 ```

-that means please run this workflow on each commit on master branch.
+that means "please run this workflow on each commit on master branch".
 If you prefer to trigger your workflow by hand change it in:

 ```powershell
 on:
   workflow_dispatch:
 ```

-follows the jobs part, containing 1 job "build and deploy" thw will run on ubuntu
+follows the jobs part, containing 1 job "build and deploy" that will run on Ubuntu

 ```powershell
 jobs: